zalando-incubator/banknote/README.md

 # Banknote

 Banknote is a small, easy-to-use JavaScript library that provides a simple way to format monetary amounts in multiple locales and currencies.
-It's mainly targeted at Node.js, but also works in the browser (if needed) with module bundlers like [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/).
+It’s mainly targeted at Node.js, but also works in the browser (if needed) with module bundlers like [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/).

 ## Features

-Banknote addresses a common problem faced by anyone (for example, an ecommerce company) who has to update and format prices on the frontend.
+Banknote addresses a common problem faced by anyone (for example, an e-commerce company) who has to update and format prices on the frontend.
 It is different from similar projects in that it follows Unicode CLDR formatting standards, not an ad hoc data solution.
 It also:
 - is customizable — you can use emoticons, preferred symbols, etc.
 - allows you to override its default settings — for example, if you want to apply US formatting to amounts in Chinese yen

-If you want to do more than just format monetary amounts, and you are open to changing your build process or accepting a ~300MB node module, then we recommend using jQuery Foundation's [globalize](https://github.com/jquery/globalize).
+If you want to do more than just format monetary amounts, and you are open to changing your build process or accepting a ~300MB node module, then we recommend using jQuery Foundation’s [globalize](https://github.com/jquery/globalize).
 It uses the same data as Banknote, but includes access to all of the [Unicode CLDR](http://cldr.unicode.org/).

 ## How to Use

-###Requirements
+### Requirements

 - npm (either backend or frontend)

-###Examples
+### Examples

 #### Single Locale

 If your app only uses one locale, then the code is very straightforward: